julielerman/EFCore2DDD/Readme.md

  * Totally new support for backing fields
  * and better encapsulation.

-In the SimplerPatterns branch, the patterns are shown individually so you can comprehend what's happening in the domain classes and EF's DbContext.
+The patterns are shown individually so you can comprehend what's happening in the domain classes and EF's DbContext.

 In the PersonName value object type, note that EF Core *requires* that these fields be non-null, so I've added "empty" logic to hep accommodate for that.